- About

 How have your courses, RA-ships, TA-ships, or non-academic school experiences contributed to your academic and/or professional development?

-Working as a Research Coordinator alongside 20+ researchers, doctors, and scholars from all over the world who are the top in their fields has tremendously provided me with professional development skills, mentorship, and career direction.
+Working as a Research Coordinator alongside community, researchers, doctors, and scholars from all over the world has tremendously provided me with purpose, professional and personal development, mentorship, and life direction.
 It is such a privilege to be in the same room and hear from so many unique perspectives.
 Being a TA has allowed me to connect with students and contribute to building the SFU community.
 I realized that I am a teacher at heart.
 I love teaching.
 I am constantly analyzing course structure and deliverables, even in my own classes as a student, and how we can improve student learning outcomes.
 This year, I received the TA Teaching Excellence Award!

 Outside of academics, I’m the President of the Canadian Blood Services Club and Founder of the Partners in Health Club at SFU.
 I lead initiatives that promote health equity, increase blood donations and diversity in Canada’s stem cell registry, and create conditions for systemic change through policy advocacy.
 I appreciate the opportunity to network with so many students across all faculties outside of the FHS while giving back to the community that I grew up in.